0xFableOrg/xchain/pages/direction.md

   trigger further atomic message-passing to the source chain (etc).
 Put differently, enable cross-chain transaction that can seemingly call back and forth between both chains.

-**Question 2**: Can internal bridge (preferrably trust-minimized, but not necessarily) provide fast delivery, atomic message-passing, or atomic execution?
+**Question 2**: Can native bridges (preferrably trust-minimized, but not necessarily) provide fast delivery, atomic message-passing, or atomic execution?
 What are the trade-offs in the design space?

 ### Bridging Models & User Experience

-Designing and taking advantage of internal bridges might be a long-term endeavour.
-In the short-term, external bridges are and will be used.
+Designing and taking advantage of native bridges might be a long-term endeavour.
+In the short-term, third-party bridges are and will be used.
 There is great interest from OP Labs (and I think the Optimism community at large) to propose a "canonical" bridging model.

 This "model" would take the form of a cross-chain message-passing format.
 It specifies the interface